mintproject/wings-importer/README.rst

 importer
 ===============================

-Import object from MINT Catalog to WINGS
+Import components from MINT Catalog to WINGS

 Quickstart